How to Map FAA 8130-3 to Digital Schemas

 The validation layer enforces three critical compliance boundaries derived from FAA guidance and international traceability standards:

-generate_audit_hash()method produces a SHA-256 digest of the normalized JSON payload.
-This hash is stored alongside the record in the MRO database and appended to blockchain or immutable ledger systems.
+3. Deterministic cryptographic sealinggenerate_audit_hash() produces a SHA-256 digest of the normalized JSON payload.
+This hash is stored alongside the record in the MRO database.
 Any downstream schema mutation or unauthorized field alteration breaks the hash chain, triggering immediate compliance alerts.

 Pipeline Integration & Operational Readiness